In today’s day and age, the most successful B2B marketing and sales strategies center on personalization.

 As this demographics vs psychographics example of two different prospects illustrates, each type of data focuses on entirely different variables.
 Working purely with demographic segmentation could result in ineffectual marketing and poor ROI.

-To effectively market products and services, marketers need to approach their target market on a far more granular level to determine what products they are open to or looking for.
-This is the strengths of psychographics vs demographics and where they become instrumental to ensuring a successful B2B marketing campaign.
+To effectively market products and services, marketers need to approach their target people on a far more granular level to determine what products they are open to or looking for.
+This is the strengths of psychographics vs demographics and where they become instrumental to ensuring a successful B2B targeted marketing campaign.

 Just like behavioral sciences, B2B psychographics serve to determine key influences on purchase behavior and habits based on cognitive factors.